-- Small scale commercial premises (no more than 4 stories) - Change of use from business premises to business premises - Change of use from retail premises to retail premises - Restaurants and cafes - Take away food and drink premises or food and drink premises
+- Small scale commercial premises (no more than 4 storeys) - Change of use from business premises to business premises - Change of use from retail premises to retail premises - · Restaurants and cafes - Take away food and drink premises or food and drink premises

-A modification application is generally exempt from notification provided that the application
+A modification application is generally exempt from notification provided that the application only involves amending a minor error, misdescription or miscalculation.

-- Only involves amending a minor error, misdescription or miscalculation - Involves only minimal environmental impact
+- Only involves amending a minor error, misdescription or miscalculation. - Involves only minimal environmental impact

-If in the opinion of Council, the proposed modification has the potential to increase the impact of the development on adjoining or nearby land or development, the application will be notified for a period of 14 days.
+If, in the opinion of Council or the consent authority, the proposed modification has the potential to increase the impact of the development on adjoining or nearby land or development, the application will be notified for a period of 14 days or advertised in accordance with the provisions of Table 1 or 2 and the Environmental Planning and Assessment Act 1979.